 Don’t forget that quiet moments are also memories to be cherished.
 Take a moment to savour these peaceful moments with the person spending the holidays in the hospital or care facility.
 Reflect on the journey that you and that person took to get to this moment, and know that you’re being the best caregiver you can be.

 Preparing for the holidays can be stressful, and when you add visiting someone in a hospital or care facility on a frequent basis, it’s easy to understand how overwhelmed caregivers can get around this time.

 Your network of family, friends, neighbours, and coworkers is made up of talented people who want to help you.
 We all need and appreciate such a network to provide care for caregivers, so just ask!

-However you decide to mark the season with the person spending the holidays in the hospital or care facility, remember that they’re there for a reason, so it’s important to avoid over-stimulating or tiring them out.
+However you decide to mark a special occasion with the person spending the holidays in the hospital or care facility, remember that they’re there for a reason, so it’s important to avoid over-stimulating or tiring them out.
 If you arrive while they’re sleeping, don’t wake them up.
 They may have been up all night in pain, and this was their first opportunity to get some rest.

 Have you spent the holidays at the hospital with someone you care for?
 How did you make the holidays special?
 Tell us your story in the comments below!